Mobile revolution in Myanmar is on the cards, but too slow for many

 Last year's talk of cheaper SIM cards was fuelled partly by MPT's decision to press ahead with expanding its own network, promising to add 30 million GSM connections by 2016 - financed by allowing contractors building the towers to sell a certain number of SIM cards.

-Since then, the rumor mill has been alive with chatter about when new tranches of SIM cards might be available, and how much they might cost.
-A few weeks before the tech meet up, a previously obscure businessman held a press conference at which he promised SIM cards costing only 5,000 kyat (around $6).
+Since then, the rumour mill has been alive with chatter about when new tranches of SIM cards might be available, and how much they might cost.
+A few weeks before the tech meetup, a previously obscure businessman held a press conference at which he promised SIM cards costing only 5,000 kyat (around $6).

 While the promise went unfulfilled and the businessman disappeared from view, it started a movement of sorts: stickers appeared demanding 5,000 kyat SIM cards and several people were arrested in small demonstrations, according to exile media.